 Judging the condition of your Video Heads

-A great deal of the video playback quality quality depends on the condition of your video heads.
-This is why many VCR manufacturers often suggested changing the video heads after 1000 hours of use.
+A great deal of video playback quality depends on the condition of your video heads.
+This is why many VCR manufacturers used to suggest changing the video heads after 1000 hours of use.

-At TGrant Photo, our reconditioned VCRs always have the best available video heads.
+At TGrant Photo, the reconditioned Panasonic AG1980s that we sell always have the very best available video heads installed.
 Heads in poor condition or heads that won't play HiFi always end up in the trash!